PunchThrough/bean-docs/src/guides/everything-else/free-bean.md

 4. Shoot us an email at [info@punchthrough.com](mailto:info@punchthrough.com) with the links to your three posts.

 Then we'll ship you a brand new Bean for you to use in another project.
 Don't forget to include your shipping address in the email!

+Promotion Details:

+- Your project must include either a Bean or Bean+.
+- In-progress projects do not qualify.
+We'd love to see your project once it has been finished.
+Please send us an email after your project is completed and then we'll send you a code to get a free Bean :)
+- Shipping and tax are not included.
+- The promotion is only valid for a free Bean, not a free Bean+.